 But the Ocean is not just a commodity.
 The Ocean is restorative.
 It calms and connects us.
-The way that it can make us feel is priceless.
+The positive impact it can have on our wellbeing is immense.

 Our relationship with the Ocean

-From mermaids to the kraken, the Ocean has held the fascination of humans for centuries.
-It is difficult to imagine what it must have been like to set off across the Ocean without knowing ‘what’s on the other side’ or even if you might fall off of the world!
+From mermaids to the kraken, the Ocean has been fascinating humans for centuries.
+It is difficult to imagine what it must have been like to set off across the Ocean without knowing ‘what was on the other side’, or even if you might fall off of the world!

-There a millions of art works, poetry and fictional stories written about the sea, as well as religions and worship of the gods of the Ocean in communities across the world.
-One of our favourite quotes is
+There a millions of works of art, poetry and fictional stories written about the sea, as well as religions and worship of the gods of the Ocean in communities across the world.
+One of our favourite quotes is:

 “We are tied to the ocean.
 And when we go back to the sea, whether it is to sail or to watch – we are going back from whence we came.”
 John F. Kennedy

 All life on earth started in the Ocean, so JFK’s quote is technically correct for us all.
-The salt content of our blood is remarkably similar to the Ocean and when our Neanderthal relatives started to fish, the added Omega 3 in the diet helped to increase their brain function, thus directly affecting the evolution of us as a species.
+The salt content of our blood is remarkably similar to the Ocean and when our Neanderthal relatives started to fish, the addition of Omega 3 intp their diets helped to increase their brain function, thus directly affecting our evolution as a species.

-The Ocean is a part of all of our daily routines, sometimes in ways that might be a surprise.
+The Ocean is a part of all of our daily routines, sometimes in ways that you might find surprising.